Data modeling in Azure Cosmos DB for NoSQL

 Hybrid data models

-We've now looked at embedding (or denormalizing) and referencing (or normalizing) data.
-Each approach has upsides and compromises.
+We explore embedding (or denormalizing) and referencing (or normalizing) data.
+Each approach offers benefits and involves trade-offs.

-It doesn't always have to be either-or, don't be scared to mix things up a little.
+It doesn't always have to be either-or.
+Don't hesitate to mix things up a little.

-Based on your application's specific usage patterns and workloads there might be cases where mixing embedded and referenced data makes sense and could lead to simpler application logic with fewer server round trips while still maintaining a good level of performance.
+Based on your application's specific usage patterns and workloads, mixing embedded and referenced data might make sense.
+This approach could simplify application logic, reduce server round trips, and maintain good performance.

 Consider the following JSON.